jcaroles/fe-solis/README.md

 - DataSortComponent (Component to sort by Ascending/Descending order by username or UserID)
     - This presents Sorting
-    - Before displaying the user data, it must have sorted first then the DataSortComopnent will pass the sorted data to DataFilterComponent through props from child to parent, then it will be rendered on the page
+    - Before displaying the user data in the DataFilterComponent, it must have sorted first then the DataSortComopnent will pass the sorted data to DataFilterComponent through props from child to parent, then it will be rendered on the page.

 Bit of design using TailwindCSS for better visualization